eudora-fabia/mga.bayrunon-iac/README.md

 ```
 # ssh copy and test ansible connection
 ssh-copy-id s02cloudcone.jimbalatero.com
-ansible all -i hosts -m ping #should return SUCCESS
+ansible all -m ping #should return SUCCESS
 ```

 # In the control node